Hate speech laws in the United Kingdom: Selected cases

 On 23 April 2018, Scottish YouTuber Mark Meechan of Coatbridge, North Lanarkshire was fined £800 after being found "grossly offensive" for posting a YouTube video that was viewed over 3 million times depicting him training his girlfriend's pug to respond to the phrase "Sieg Heil" by lifting his paw in a Nazi salute.
 Tory MP Philip Davies requested a review of freedom of expression in parliament in response to the conviction.
 Comedians Ricky Gervais and David Baddiel tweeted in support of Meechan.
 Tom Walker, Shappi Khorsandi, and Stephen Fry defended Meechan and criticised other comedians for their silence on the issue.

-Meechan, who plans to appeal, was sentenced to pay an £800 fine on 23 April 2018.
+Meechan was sentenced to pay an £800 fine on 23 April 2018 and his appeals were unsuccessful.

 A crowd of about 500 people protested against the move in London.

 In 2017, 19-year old Croxteth resident Chelsea Russell quoted a line from Snap Dogg's song "I'm Trippin'" on her Instagram page.
 The line, which read "Kill a snitch nigga, rob a rich nigga", was copied from a friend's page as part of a tribute to Frankie Murphy who was killed in a car accident at age 13.
 Hate crime investigators were alerted to the presence of the slur and charged Russell with "sending a grossly offensive message by means of a public electronic communications network".
 Defence lawyer Carole Clarke stated that she received a request from one of the arresting officers that the word "nigga", the subject of the trial, not be used in court.
 In April 2018, District Judge Jack McGarva found Russell guilty and delivered a sentence which included a £585 fine, a curfew and an ankle monitoring bracelet.
 However, Russell's conviction was overturned by Liverpool Crown Court on 21 February 2019.